 Not Just Cute: Teaching with Intention, DAP and Why We Don't Push Kids Down the Stairs, and Powerful Play pair particularly well with the philosophy the letters endorse.

-After your purchase, email me at email@example.com to schedule a training and I'll deduct the cost of your Why We Play purchase from any in-person or online staff training.
+After your purchase, email me at firstname.lastname@example.org to schedule a training and I'll deduct up to $250 of the cost of your Why We Play purchase from any in-person or online staff training.